 Emotional pain rooted in feeling abandoned at differing times of my life.

-I offer and performed my own The Path To Heal sessions to clear that emotional pain.
+I offer and performed my own emotional release therapy called The Path To Heal.
+These sessions clear that emotional pain stemming from a childhood memory where I perceived it as an insult and in this case a punishment.
 These emotional blocks were being stored in my hip.

 I recall one training session for The Path To Heal where my hip ached.
 I could not sit still in class.
 In one of the sessions, something shifted and I went for a walk outside with no pain, no discomfort and felt like I was moving gracefully too!
 I skipped down the street!